Ian Jordaan: Career

 After obtaining his PhD, Jordaan immigrated to Canada in 1969 to teach at the University of Calgary in their Civil Engineering Department.

-In 1982, he joined Det Norske Veritas as a consultant for their Cold Technology Center.
+In 1982, he joined DNV as a consultant for their Cold Technology Center.
 He eventually became the head of their research and development department.

 In 1986, Jordaan was appointed to the Natural Sciences and Engineering Research Council (NSERC)-Mobil Industrial Research Chair in Ocean Engineering at Memorial University in St. John’s, Newfoundland and Labrador.
 He continued his work on ice-structure interaction, with particular focus on challenges to oil and gas development in the Canadian offshore.

 Jordaan has made contributions to industry by providing advice on design issues and research approaches on a broad variety of offshore and Arctic projects.
 He led design loads studies for the Terra Nova and White Rose Floating Production, Storage and Offloading Systems (FPSOs), as well as the Hebron project.
 He also studied and assessed the pressures measured on the Molikpaq structure in the Beaufort Sea during 1986.

 Jordaan was a principal consultant for Ice Engineering with C-CORE, a Canadian research and development company specializing in harsh environment technology innovation.
 He developed methods of analysis for the ice loads on structures in the shallow Caspian Sea and consulted on structural concepts for the Shtokman gas project in the deepwater Barents Sea.
 He also worked with the C-CORE Ice Engineering team on design loads for the Confederation Bridge 13 km connecting Prince Edward Island and New Brunswick.

 Jordaan contributed to the Revisions to the Canadian Arctic Shipping Pollution Prevention Regulations, the expert panel of the RSC to study science and environmental risk issues related to oil and gas development offshore British Columbia, and to the development of ISO 19906, an international standard on Arctic offshore structures.

 Jordaan is a Fellow of the Royal Society of Canada.
 He was awarded the Horst Leipholz Medal in 1999 for his contributions to mechanics for his work on compressive ice failure, the P.L.
 Pratley Award in 2001 and the Casimir Gzowski Award in 2018, all from the Canadian Society for Civil Engineering.
 The ASME 2015 34th International Conference on Ocean, Offshore and Arctic Engineering held a special symposium in honour of Dr. Jordaan for his contributions to ice engineering.